Jim Ballantine (producer)

-James Ballantine (born August 30, 1955) is an American film producer who is credited on multiple animated features and TV series, and whose first animation job was on Disney's The Little Mermaid.
+James Ballantine (born August 30, 1955) is an American film producer who is credited on multiple animated features and TV series, and whose first animation job was a production administrator on Disney's The Little Mermaid.

-Ballantine's credits at Nickelodeon and DisneyToon Studios include The Ren & Stimpy Show (1991–95), Disney Toon Studios' Bambi II (2006), Brother Bear 2 (also 2006), and the Rayman series.
+Ballantine's credits at Nickelodeon and DisneyToon Studios include The Ren & Stimpy Show (1991–95), DisneyToon Studios' Bambi II (2006),(also 2006), and the Rayman series.

-Ballantine was nominated for an Emmy Award in both 1993 and 1994 for his work on The Ren & Stimpy Show.
+The Ren & Stimpy Show was nominated for Emmy Award in both 1993 and 1994 with Ballantine contributing to the series during that period.
 He was in charge of production at Acme Filmworks in 2005–06.